RickvBork/Programming-Project/README.md

 Key are the lap times and constructor domination, as it is rumored that rule changes break large streaks of domination by a single team.

 **Main Features**
-1. A slider for selecting a year updating the map showing all the circuits for that year
+1. A dropdown/slider for selecting a year updating the map showing all the circuits for that year
 2. A checkbox for showing all circuits on the map
-3. A map showing the location of the selected track
+3. A map showing the location(s) of all circuits ( or all of a selected year)
 * CLicking on the map selects a circuit
 4. A line graph showing the fastest laps per year of the selected circuit
 * Hovering the mouse over the line graph selects different years